Arthur I, Duke of Brittany

+In 1190, Arthur, whose father had died, was arguably designated heir to the throne of England and its French territory, but as he was dying in 1199, Richard I named his youngest brother John heir to the throne, as Arthur was still just a child.
+Philip II of France thought to make use of a potential succession crisis in England and Brittany and for a while Arthur joined him.

-In 1190 Arthur was designated heir to the throne of England and its French territory by his uncle, Richard I, the intent being that Arthur would succeed Richard in preference to Richard's younger brother John.
-Nothing is recorded of Arthur after his incarceration in Rouen Castle in 1203, and while his precise fate is unknown, it is generally believed he was killed by John.
+Nothing is recorded of Arthur after his imprisonment by John in Rouen Castle in 1203.
+While his precise fate is unknown, it is generally believed John killed him.

 Early life

-Arthur was born in 1187, the son of Duchess Constance and Duke Geoffrey II of Brittany, who died before he was born.
-As an infant, Arthur was second in line to the succession of his paternal grandfather King Henry II of England, after his uncle Richard.
+Arthur was born in 1187, the son of Duchess Constance and Duke Geoffrey II of Brittany.
+Geoffrey died before Arthur was born.
+As an infant, Arthur was thought by some to be second in line to the succession of his paternal grandfather, King Henry II of England, after his uncle Richard.
+Henry II however would not name official terms of succession, not even officially naming Richard as his heir until he was close to death.
+Primogeniture was not yet established, nor the pathway that the crown should take.
 King Henry died when Arthur was 2 years old, and Richard I became the new king in his place.

 While Richard was away on the Third Crusade, Arthur's mother Constance sought to make the Duchy of Brittany more independent.
 On 11 November 1190, Arthur was named as Richard's heir presumptive and was betrothed to a daughter of King Tancred of Sicily as part of their treaty.
 However, Emperor Henry VI conquered the Kingdom of Sicily in 1194, so the betrothal of Arthur came to nothing.

 A marriage plan, originally aiming to establish an alliance between King Richard and King Philip II of France to marry Arthur's elder sister Eleanor to Philip's son Louis also failed.
 In 1196, Constance had the young Arthur proclaimed Duke of Brittany and her co-ruler as a child of nine years.
 The same year, Richard summoned Arthur, as well as Arthur's mother, Constance, to Normandy, but Ranulf de Blondeville, 6th Earl of Chester, stepfather of Arthur, abducted Constance.
-Richard marched to Brittany to rescue Arthur, who was then secretly carried to France to be brought up with Louis.
+It is believed that this was completed under the agreement, and even prompting, of Richard to bring Constance and Arthur under his control, as it is extremely unlikely that Ranulf would have made such a move against Richard's sister-in-law and nephew without such permission.
+Constance was captured, but Arthur was spirited away to the Court of Philip II of France, to be brought up with Louis.